Home Is water damage covered?

 Is water damage covered?

-Water can cause quite a bit of damage inside your home.
+Water can do quite a bit of damage inside your home.
 Water damage can have several causes: from heavy rainfall or from a leak.
 Items in your home can suffer a lot of damage from water.
 Such damage can cause a considerable expense.
 In this article you can read what water damage is covered by home contents insurance.

 What is covered by water damage under contents insurance?